abaleem/mach-learn/README.md

-# Mach Master
+# mach-learn

 Collection of some machine learning algorithm written for python. <br>
-For complete guide on how to use please see 'mach.ipynb' or [Click Here](https://github.com/abaleem/mach-master/blob/master/mach.ipynb)<br><br>
+For complete guide on how to use please see 'mach-learn.ipynb' or [Click Here](https://github.com/abaleem/mach-learn/blob/master/mach.ipynb)<br><br>

 This collection has following algoithms:-
 * Supervised